LedgerHQ/app-bitcoin/tests/README.md

  ===

-### Next steps
+### Next steps/TODO
-Below is a compilation of the various things to do to structure and rationalize  the test framework even more, so that it could easily be reused for testing another app than BTC (of course, provided the implementation of the appropriate APDU abstraction API in a `DeviceAppProxy`-derived class).
+Below is a compilation of the various TODOs that can be done in order to structure and rationalize  the test framework even more, so that it could easily be reused for testing another app than BTC (of course, provided the implementation of the appropriate APDU abstraction API in a `DeviceAppProxy`-derived class).
+Entries with a checkmark have already been dealt with.

 - `helpers/basetests.py`:
   - [ ] Replace the raw APDU from Ledgerjs logs (mostly some GetVersion-kind of APDUs) in Segwit/Zcash tests with a proper `DeviceAppBtc`-based implementation.